 Intranets are essential for connecting people and information, but when they’re no longer doing that effectively, productivity and communication suffer.
 Here are six signs your intranet is outdated—and how to decide when to replace your intranet with a solution that truly supports your organization.

-If only a few teams use the intranet—or most employees avoid it altogether—it’s a clear warning sign.
-Low adoption typically points to deeper issues: poor usability, lack of relevant content, or unclear value in daily work.
 An up-to-date intranet should be a go-to destination for all employees.
 If usage is limited or inconsistent, it’s time to investigate why and consider a redesign to re-engage your workforce.

-Explore practical ways to boost intranet adoption in this blog post.
+Learn more: Explore practical ways to boost intranet adoption in this blog post.

-Slow loading times, clunky navigation, or outdated design can severely limit intranet performance.
+Slow loading times, clunky navigation, or outdated design are also typically signs that your intranet is outdated.
 If employees have to dig for information or avoid the platform due to poor usability, the intranet is working against productivity—not for it.
-Modern intranets should offer intuitive interfaces, smart search, and fast access to tools and content.

-Get tips on improving intranet usability on this success factor page.
+Learn more: Get tips on improving intranet usability on this success factor page.

 If the intranet is full of outdated pages, broken links, or redundant documents, employees will quickly stop trusting it as a source of truth.
 This not only reduces engagement but also creates inefficiencies across the business.
-A regular content audit and governance plan are essential to keep your intranet current and valuable.

 Without a clear owner or intranet team, content grows stale, usage drops, and the platform loses strategic value.
 Ownership ensures consistent updates, quality control, and alignment with business goals.
 If no one is actively managing the intranet, it’s another signal that you may need to rethink or replace the solution.